Ffranco08/color_stack_website/README.md

 # color_stack_website
-A website for the color stack club
+A dynamic website for the color stack club